MohamedKhedr700/core-auth/README.md

 The `AuthManager` class instance uses the credentials array to match with auth worker.

-The `AuthManager` class instance used to query the accountable class to find the matched account.
+The `AuthManager` class instance used the matched worker to query the accountable class to find the matched account.

 The `AuthManager` class apply its own authentication rules after finding the account.

-The `accountable` class instance must work with query builder to find the account.
+The `Accountable` class instance must work with query builder to find the account.

 Under the hood,
-the `AuthWorker` class uses the query method `where` on the accountable class passed with the credentials.
+the `AuthWorker` class calles `findAccount` method in the `Accountable` class instance.

 The returned account must be an instance of `AccountInterface` interface.